-Roman Taupin de Padelonomics draws up a complete inventory of the padel in France in 2020 and its possible developments.
+Roman Taupin de Padelonomics provides a complete overview of the padel market in France in 2020 and its possible developments.

 The racket market in France